dmbarbour/awelon/AboutAO.md

 Programmers often reject concatenative languages without even attempting to learn them.
 My hypothesis is that the learning curve has been too steep: there is a burden to visualize the environment in the head, and a burden to learn a bunch of arcane shuffle words.

-If I am right, automatic visualization and animation of the environment should help with visualization, and the ability to do a little bit of drag and drop on the visualization should help with learning (or ignoring) arcane shuffles.
+If so, automatic visualization of environment structure, and animation of how it changes across AO code, should relieve much of this burden.

-AO is intended for use in an environment that provides rich visualization of structure, through the type system and through testing.
-It should be possible to augment visualization of challenging words by defining extra words (e.g `foo.imagine`) that provide animation rules or code.
+Conversely, ability to use a little drag and drop or copy-paste through the environment visualization could help specify data shuffling in the tricky cases and when first getting used to the concept.
+It would be a weak form of programming by example.

 ### Documents and Zippers

 When developing abstractions, it is best to favor those that are compositional, extensible, scalable, reusable across projects and problems, and for which rich domain-generic vocabularies and analyses can be developed.
-Documents and document-like abstractions (diagrams, geometries, tables, matrices, grammars, constraint models, rulebooks, lenses, etc.) tend to be much better options than, for example, records and state machines.
-(If you need a state machine, use a grammar!)
+Document-like abstractions - diagrams, geometries, tables, matrices, grammars, constraint models, rulebooks, lenses, scene-graphs, etc. - tend to be much more composable, extensible, and scalable than, for example, records and state machines.
+(In some cases, they are also more general.
+E.g. grammars can model state machines, and tables can model records.)

 A convention I wish to push for AO is to strongly favor these document-like extensible, compositional, reusable abstractions as the foundation for communicating rich structures between higher level components, even when it means rejecting problem-specific or domain-specific structure that might initially seem more convenient.

-My Hypotheses:
+Hypotheses:

 1. reusable, composable abstractions will pay for themselves in the large, even if they initially seem slightly inconvenient in the small